State, Regional or Local Road?

 Regional and Local roads are maintained by Council through general funds and RMS block grants.

+State roads are owned and operated by Transport for NSW.
 State roads in our LGA include:

 - M15 - Hunter Expressway (RMS maintained)